microsoft/AKS-Arc-Apps/Logging/README.md

-We recommend EFK (Elastic-search, Filebeat and Kibana) to setup containers logging on the cluster.
+We recommend EFK (Elastic-search, Fluent-bit and Kibana) to setup containers logging on the cluster.

 Elastic-search - Stores the logs.

-Filebeat - Forwards the containers logs to Elastic-search cluster.
+Fluent-bit - Forwards the containers logs to Elastic-search cluster.

 Kibana - Elastic-search UI to view the logs.